-This algorithmic decision-making poses difficult challenges for human-computer interaction (HCI), for example with regard to established usability principles, such as easy error correction and predictable output [3, 13].
-As a result, HCI and related fields have recognised the need to support users during interaction with intelligent systems [4, 11, 22].
-Potential problems that users may face in interactions with such systems have been examined on either a general level or tied to evaluations of specific prototypes:
+This algorithmic decision-making poses difficult challenges for human-computer interaction (HCI) since intelligent systems violate established usability principles, such as easy error correction and predictable output [3, 14].
+As a result, HCI and related fields have recognised the need to support users during interaction with intelligent systems [4, 12, 24].
+Potential problems that users may face in interaction with such systems have either been examined on a general level or tied to evaluations of specific prototypes:

-For example, on the general level, people may lack awareness of algorithmic decision-making [16].
-Moreover, uncertainty and lack of knowledge about such decision-making may cause what has been called "algorithmic anxiety" [26].
-Related, researchers have also observed "algorithmic aversion" [12], when users put less confidence in algorithmic than human predictions, even if the latter are less accurate.
+On the general level, for example, people may lack awareness of algorithmic decision-making in consumer applications [17].
+Moreover, uncertainty and lack of knowledge about such decision-making may cause what has been called "algorithmic anxiety" [28].
+Related, researchers have also observed "algorithmic aversion" [13], when users put less confidence in algorithmic than human predictions, even if the latter are less accurate.

-On the other end, possible solutions for supporting users in interactions with intelligent systems focus on specific research prototypes, for example, in work on explanations [30], scrutability [27], interactive machine learning [13], and end-user debugging [29].
+On the other end, possible solutions for supporting users in interactions with intelligent systems have been realised as specific research prototypes, for example, in work on explanations [35], scrutability [30], interactive machine learning [14], and end-user debugging [34].

-We argue that the actual meeting point of humans and intelligent systems in practice today can be located somewhere in between these general and prototype levels - in publically available intelligent everyday applications.
-However, there is yet little empirical evidence on practical problems with such intelligent everyday applications.
+We argue that the actual meeting point of humans and intelligent systems in practice today can be located somewhere in between these general and prototype levels - in publicly available intelligent everyday applications.
+In this paper we focus on consumer applications, which end-users employ on a daily basis, such as social networks, media service providers, and voice assistants.
+However, as of yet, there is little empirical evidence on practical problems with such intelligent everyday applications.
 The research community thus risks that its concepts and prototype solutions remain decoupled from everyday problems and user needs.
-Moreover, unawareness of current practical problems may hinder addressing the right problems in future research.
+Moreover, unawareness of current practical problems may hinder addressing relevant problems in future research.

-In this paper, we aim to assess user problems in intelligent everyday applications, as well as users' coping strategies and wishes for support.
+In this paper, we aim to assess user problems in intelligent everyday applications, as well as users' coping strategies and desire for support.
 In particular, we investigate the following questions:

-- (1) Which problems do users encounter when using intelligent everyday applications? - (2) What kind of support do users want for which problem?
+- 1. Which problems do users encounter when using intelligent everyday applications? - 2.
+What kind of support do users want for which problem?

-To address these questions, we analyse problems as reported by users online via app reviews that can be attributed to algorithmic decision-making.
-We focus on three apps on the Google Play Store that are used in everyday contexts, namely Facebook, Google Maps and Netflix.
-Using sentiment analysis and topic modelling, we reveal problems which we then use as a basis for a follow-up online survey (N=286).
+To address these questions, we contribute a novel method and analysis to investigate problems that can be attributed to algorithmic decision-making as reported by users.
+We base our analyses on app reviews of four apps on the Google Play Store that are used in everyday contexts, namely Facebook, Netflix, Google Maps, and Google Assistant.
+Using sentiment analysis and topic modelling, we reveal problems which we then investigate in depth in a follow-up online survey (N=286).
 In the survey, we describe the extracted problems as scenarios to collect participants' experiences in these situations and to assess their coping strategies and need for support.